Current Projects

 Invasive Weed Mitigation

 Friends of Great Hill Pond was established by members of the community to address this specific issue.
-Through a lot of research, coordination with state agencies, collaboration with other communities, and review of treatment options Friends of Great Hill Pond has established a treatment plan and long term mitigation strategy (below) that can start as soon as the Spring of 2024.
+Through a lot of research, coordination with state agencies, collaboration with other communities, and review of treatment options Friends of Great Hill Pond has established a treatment plan and long term mitigation strategy.
+Implementation on that plan began in the spring of 2024.

 State grants are available that may help reimburse the cost of invasive weed mitigation but we have to raise money first and get the plan moving forward before we can apply for grant reimbursement.
 Any funds not consumed by the initial treatments or that are reimbursed by State of CT grants will be rolled forward to fund future treatments in this ongoing project.